gighive/gighive/docs/README.md

 This project is designed to be portable, easy to deploy, and suitable for local development or cloud environments (Azure supported out of the box).

 ## Requirements
-- **Control Machine**: Tested on Ubuntu 22.04, so the requirements are **any flavor of Ubuntu 22.04 or Pop-OS**, installed on bare metal for the Virtualbox implementation or you can install to a VM if you are deploying to an external Azure or bare metal server.
+- **Control Machine**: Tested on Ubuntu 24.10 or 22.04, so the requirements are **any flavor of Ubuntu 22.04 or Pop-OS**, installed on bare metal for the Virtualbox implementation or you can install to a VM if you are deploying to an external Azure or bare metal server.
 Virtualbox implementation assumes Control Machine would also be home to your Virtualbox VMs.
 - **Target Server**: Your choice of virtualbox, Azure or bare metal deployment targets for the vm and containerized environment.

 ## Architecture